Western alienation: Western provinces

 The first province established in the North-West was Manitoba, and it entered Confederation under unusual circumstances.
 Negotiations were instigated at the behest of the Métis at Red River, who were wary of losing their land and rights as Canada encroached upon the territory.
 After the quelling of the Red River Resistance, Manitoba entered Confederation as a small province—it was jokingly derided as the "postage stamp province"—with limited rights, including a lack of control over its natural resources.

-British Columbia negotiated its own entry in 1871, but it was better positioned than the rest of the North-West and demanded and got a promise of the construction of a trans-continental railway.
+British Columbia negotiated its own entry in 1871.
+It was better positioned than the rest of the North-West.
+It demanded and got a promise of the construction of a trans-continental railway.

 By the turn of the twentieth century, agitation for provincehood for the rest of the North-West increased as the land settlement grew.
 NWT premier Frederick Haultain proposed the creation of a large province between Manitoba and British Columbia, for which he favoured the name Buffalo.
 However, some in the federal government, wary of creating too powerful of a province, opposed the creation of such a large province in the west.
 The result was the 1905 establishment of the provinces of Alberta and Saskatchewan, both of which were not given control of their resources, like Manitoba a generation earlier.
 To protest this, Haultain led the Provincial Rights Party in Saskatchewan from 1905 until 1912.

 While each of these provinces received federal grants as compensation for this lack of resource control, it remained a significant issue until 1930, when the Natural Resources Transfer Acts finally gave those provinces control of their own resources.